alexa-whitney/Schitty-API/README.md

 2. Install dependencies:
     ``` npm install ```

-3. Create a `.env` file in the project root and add your MongoDB connection string:

-    ```MONGODB_URI=YOUR_MONGODB_CONNECTION_STRING```

-4. Run the development server:
+3. Run the development server:
     ```npm start```

-5. Open your browser and navigate to http://localhost:3000 to view the frontend.
+4. Open your browser and navigate to http://localhost:8080 to view.

 ### Usage